Lung cancer doesn’t always look how you’d expect

 Find out what to look for and what to do if symptoms don’t go away.

-Get Checked! is Lung Cancer Europe’s flagship awareness campaign - now in its fifth year.
+Get Checked! is Lung Cancer Europe’s flagship awareness campaign - now in its sixth year.

 Since 2021, it's helped more people across Europe recognise the signs of lung cancer, catch it earlier, and feel less alone after diagnosis.